 It’s easy to be NA-KD

 Want to take part in our work for a more sustainable world of fashion?
-Start by extending the life of the items you buy from us: if you are wearing your garment twice as many times, it reduces the relative impact of it by up to 50%.
+Start by extending the life of the items you buy from us: if you are wearing your garment twice as many times compared to average, it reduces the relative impact of it by up to 50%.
 Simple as that!

-Read more about how you can sell and buy pre-loved NA-KD products here, and what more you can do to lower your fashion footprint here.
+Learn more about our approach to circularity here, and read more about what you can do to lower your fashion footprint here.

 Our number one focus is to reduce emissions.
-As an e-commerce company we are working in close collaboration with our transport providers.
-But there is no such thing as sustainable transport today – in particular not for long truck transportations.
-In waiting for more sustainable solutions, we climate compensate all our transports and are in close dialogue with all our logistics providers to push the change needed in the transport industry.
+As an e-commerce company, we are working in close collaboration with our transport providers.
+But there is no such thing as sustainable transport today – in particular not for air freight and long truck transportation.
+In waiting for more sustainable solutions, we climate compensate all our transport and are in close dialogue with all our logistics providers to push the change needed in the transport industry.

-For details on our climate compensation, please see our Sustainability Reports for respective years.
-You find them on this page.
+For details on our climate compensation, please see our Offsetting Report and our Sustainability Reports for the respective years.
+You can find our reports here.

 Always gold standard